fgrehm/bindler/README.md

+# NOTICE
+**This plugin was initially released as Vundler and was just renamed to Bindler to avoid confusion with [Vim's Vundle](https://github.com/gmarik/vundle), please follow the steps to [revert its installation](https://github.com/fgrehm/bindler/blob/b12a69e599fc56e7b05108df52a466d022ef592c/README.md#help-things-are-falling-apart) before upgrading to Bindler**

 # Bindler
-Dead easy Vagrant plugins management (not to be confused with [vim's Vundle](https://github.com/gmarik/vundle)), think of it as soon-to-be "[Bundler](http://bundler.io/) for Vagrant".
+Dead easy Vagrant plugins management, think of it as soon-to-be "[Bundler](http://bundler.io/) for Vagrant".

 ## WARNING
 This is highly experimental and things might go wrong.
 It basically does some